Captain William Hornblow EIC

 Elizabeth Mary Hornblow Baptism daughter of William & Sarah Hornblow Bb 24 Oct 1813 Father a gentleman in South Weald Archive Essex RO

-Elizabeth Mary appears to have been sent out to India age 16 to be marry 26 year old Captain Matthew Harry Bainbridge of the 23rd Light Infantry on the 2nd On 27 July 1829 in India - Her husband died on 24th of November the same year.
+Elizabeth Mary appears to have been sent out to India age 16 to be marry 26 year old Captain Matthew Harry Bainbridge of the 23rd Light Infantry on the 2nd On 27 July 1829 in India - Her husband died on 24th of November that the same year.
 Cholera was a significant cause of early /sudden death at that time.
-The widowed Elizabeth received a HEIC pension of £32+ a month - She married again in Madras in the following year in 1830 to a James Cochran.
+The 16 year old widowed Elizabeth received a HEIC pension of £32+ a month - She married again in Madras in the following year in 1830 to a James Cochran.

 Juliana Hornblow Bb 31 Mar 1816 South Weald She also appears to have been sent out to India to marry Edward Griffiths married her on 9th Jan 1832 in Madras.
 When he died and she came home to England where she married Charles Goodall in Hastings in 1858.